-With this in mind, it’s important to be aware of different bug bites - what to look out for, what to do if your dog gets bitten, and how to prevent these pests from snacking on your pooch.
+With this in mind, it’s important to be aware of different bug bites on dogs - what to look out for, what to do if your dog gets bitten, and how to prevent these pests from snacking on your pooch.

 Even if you don’t think that this is a real risk for you and your pet, you need to be prepared in case it becomes a reality.
 Best case scenario - the bite is only a mild annoyance; worst-case scenario, the insect bite transmits a life-threatening pathogen.